roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-multicore.md

 This is all you have to do.
 Now enjoy the full speed numpy.

 # Build the *right* numpy
-Those who did not have any BLAS libraries have to reinstall numpy.
+Those who did not have any BLAS libraries are left with nothing to do but reinstall numpy.

 First of all, get rid of the wrong numpy you already have.
 {% highlight sh %}